R. V. C. Bodley: Personal life

 Bodley married Ruth Mary Elizabeth Stapleton-Bretherton on 30 April 1917 while on extended leave.
 They had one son, Mark Courtenay Bodley, born 22 May 1918.
-His wife filed for divorce on the grounds that Bodley was adulterous and drank excessively.
+His wife filed for divorce because Bodley was adulterous and drank excessively.
 He did not contest the petition and the divorce was finalised on 8 June 1926.
 In his 1931 memoir Indiscretions of a Young Man, Bodley said the marriage was an "unfortunate action" which "proved the folly of very young people ignoring the advice of their parents."
 In 1927 he married Australian Beatrice Claire Lamb, whom he met while travelling in North Africa.
 She filed for divorce around 1939.
 Bodley's son, who became a lieutenant in the Royal Armoured Corps, was killed in action in Libya in 1942; Wind in the Sahara is dedicated to him.
 In November 1949 Bodley married American divorcee Harriet Moseley; according to The Soundless Sahara, published in 1968, they were still married.
 According to William Snell, there is very little information on his last years, but he believed that Bodley's marriage to Moseley ended in divorce no later than 1969.